-Cricketing history beckons for the Black Caps as they seek to become the first New Zealand side to reach the World Cup final when the tournament begins in Christchurch on Saturday.
+Cricketing history beckons for the Black Caps as they seek to become the first New Zealand side to reach the World Cup final.
+The tournament's underway with the hosts thrashing Sri Lanka by Christchurch on Saturday.

-In six of the ten previous tournaments the Black Caps have reached the last four, but have never made it to the final.
+In six of the ten previous editions of the tournament the Black Caps have reached the last four but never made it to the final.

-While the Black Caps have home town advantage, will it be enough to see off the likes of world number one Australia and serial chokers South Africa?
+But while the Black Caps have home town advantage will it be enough to see off the likes of world number one Australia and serial chokers South Africa?

-In 1992 New Zealand came desperately close to reaching the final only to stumble against Pakistan in a hard fought semi-final at Eden Park.
+In 1992 New Zealand came desperately close to reaching the cricket world cup final only to stumble against Pakistan in a hard fought semi final at Eden Park.

 The competition is split into two pools of seven.
 The top four sides from each pool then advance to the knockout stage of the tournament.

-The big question mark over the New Zealanders is their ability to cope with genuine fast bowlers of the likes of South Africa's Dale Steyn and Australia's Mitchell Johnson.
+The big question mark over the New Zealanders is their ability to cope with genuine fast bowlers of the likes of South Africa's Dale Steyne and Australia's Mitchell Johnson.

 Four time winners Australia come into the tournament in pole position.